To get ahead you have to stay informed.

 Similar to certificates, insured money market accounts (MMAs) are often seen as a lower-risk approach to saving.
 Both types of accounts often require a minimum deposit and can be opened at most banks and credit unions.

 What's the difference between certificates and money market accounts?
 For one, MMAs are somewhat like a blend of checking and savings accounts.
-In fact, you can access the funds in your MMA with an ATM or debit card, check, or electronic transfer.
+You can access the funds in your MMA with an ATM or debit card, check, or electronic transfer while earning dividends on your balance.

-This kind of accessibility differs from that of most certificates, which again, require you to store your money for a specific term, which often lasts from several months to five or more years.
+This kind of accessibility differs from that of most certificates, which again, require you to store your money for a specific term ranging from several months to five or more years.
+Removing your money from a certificate early will result in an early withdrawal fee.

 When It Makes Sense to Open a Certificate Account

 Not sure if opening a certificate account can help you meet your unique financial needs?
-Take a moment to think about your money goals, risk comfort level, and time horizon.
+Take a moment to think about your money goals, risk comfort level, and savings timeline.

 Money Goals